Hungary chamber festival: expect the unexpected

 Possibly because of Kaposvar’s compact size, or because the festival is fresh and determinedly informal, but also because of the personalities of its creators including festival director Gyorgy Bolyki, Kaposfest is an event where anything can happen.

-Where else, for example, would the nonagenarian Gitlis wander on stage - unannounced on the program - to play with one of Hungary’s top gypsy bands?
+Where else, for example, would the nonagenarian Gitlis wander on stage - unannounced on the programme - to play with one of Hungary’s top gypsy bands?

 Where else would Ibragimova, Wosner and Rudin rise to the challenge the following morning by performing the third movement of a trio that Haydn specified should be played “in the gypsy style” with such energy they almost outdid the gypsies?